urbanwiki/urbanwiki.github.io/.github/ISSUE_TEMPLATE/article_request.md

 ---

 **What article do you want to be added?**
 Just a quick summary.
-Nothing too techincal or specific.
+Nothing too technical or specific.

 **Are you willing to write it yourself?**
 Yes / no